de-shyt/CUB_conspects/3-fall2023/Distributed systems.md

-#### Implementing an object

-Imagine we want to implement a shared queue.
-The queue is not implemented in the hardware, instead we have base objects (read-write registers, TAS CAS etc).

-We have a FIFO order. `NQ` operation puts an element at the end of the queue, and `DQ` operation takes the first element.
-Each operation is a sequence of commands which involve changing the state and accessing the shared data.

-Both operations need time to finish, and they can overlap in time.
-So we need to define what it means for an operation to be correct.

 ### Correctness

 - **Safety** - you classify states reachable by the algorithm into bad and good states, and you require your algorithm never reaches bad states.

-  reach a bad state = there is a *finite* sequence of step which ends up in that bad state.
+  reach a bad state = there is a *finite* sequence of steps which ends up in that bad state.

 - **Liveness** - your require that eventually something good should happen.